jhuapl-bio/mytax_marine/README.md

 	process_krakendb.sh -> post-processes database for visualization pipeline (not included in this repo yet)
 ```
+## Running the sunburst

-To Run the UI run `python3 -m http.server 8080` within the sunburst directory
+To Run the UI run `python3 -m http.server 8080` within the sunburst directory and open `localhost:8080` on your favorite web browser

 # License and copyright